POP Board

 Director

-Tiffany Newmuis presently serves as Senior Manager, within Corporate Administration for Comcast NBCUniversal.
+Tiffany Newmuis presently serves as Director, Local Media Development, within Corporate Administration for Comcast NBCUniversal.
 Mrs. Newmuis’ skills and extensive experience in corporate community relations, business development, event management, diversity, equity and inclusion, have enabled her to thrive in each of her positions, making her an important voice in the Greater Philadelphia community.

 Prior to joining Comcast, Mrs. Newmuis served as Deputy Chief of Staff and Directory of Diversity and Community Engagement for the Philadelphia 2016 Host Committee for the Democratic National Convention (DNC).
 During her tenure with the DNC, Mrs. Newmuis managed the strategy, process, and people while implementing and directing all diversity goals and initiatives with respect to workforce, supplier, and operational diversity.